Optimal RIS Placement in Multi-User MISO Systems with User Randomness: Simulation Results

-Four different scenarios are considered for simulation as shown in Fig. \ref{fig:allscenarios}.
-The first 3 scenarios assume various positions, sizes, and orientations for obstacles that hinder access to a set of users following a homogeneous PPP with a fixed density $\lambda_u$ throughout the circular cell.
-And finally, a more practical scenario with 4 user hotspots is considered.
+Four different scenarios are considered for simulation as shown in Table \ref{tab:sim_params} and Fig.~\ref{fig:allscenarios}.
+The first three scenarios assume various positions, sizes, and orientations for obstacles that hinder access to a set of users following a homogeneous PPP with a fixed density $\lambda_u$ throughout the circular cell.
+Finally, a more practical scenario with four user hotspots is considered.

-Fig. 2(a)-(d) present a top-level view of the complete procedure described in Section \ref{sec:proposedsol} for Scenario 1.
-Fig. 2(a) shows a scatterplot of the solution set in recursion level (RL) 1, in which the black objects are the obstacles, the green circle represents the user cluster (the whole cell), and the blue dots represent the solutions.
-Fig. 2(b) represents the frequency heatmap of a quantized version of this solution set with $d_{start}=2$ m.
-To achieve $d_p = 1\text{ m}$, another recursive pass of the algorithm is run as shown in Fig. 2(c).
-The cluster with the highest RL 2 frequency is declared as the optimal region for RIS deployment (represented by a $d_p \times d_p$ square) in Fig. 2(d).
-As shown in Fig. 2(h), deploying RIS at this location extends coverage from 65.76\% to 99.68\% of the cell.
-The average WSR of deploying RIS at the center of this cluster is captured in Table \ref{tab:sim_params}.
-Note that the expected number of users corresponding to this scenario is $E[K] = \lambda_u.\text{Area} = 11.3097$.
+Fig.~3~(a)-(c) present a top-level view of the complete procedure described in Section~\ref{sec:proposedsol} for Scenario~1.
+Fig.~3~(a) shows a scatterplot of the solution set in recursion level (RL)~1, in which the black objects are the obstacles, the green circle represents the user cluster (the whole cell in this case), and the blue dots represent the solutions.
+Fig.~3~(b) represents the frequency heatmap of a quantized version of this solution set with $d_{start}=2$~m.
+To achieve $d_p = 1$~m, another recursive pass of the algorithm is run as shown in Fig.~3~(c).
+The cluster with the highest RL 2 frequency is declared as the optimal region for RIS deployment (represented by a $d_p \times d_p$ square) in Fig.~2~(a).
+As per Table~\ref{tab:sim_params}, deploying RIS at this location extends coverage from 65.76\% to 99.68\% of the cell under consideration.
+The average WSR performance of deploying RIS at the center of this cluster is also captured in Table \ref{tab:sim_params}.
+Note that the expected number of users corresponding to this scenario is a practical $E[K] = \lambda_u.\text{Area} = 11.3097$.

-A major obstacle group is considered at the center of the cell in Scenario 2, as shown in Fig. 2(e).
+A major obstacle group is considered at the center of the cell in Scenario~2, as shown in Fig.~2~(b).
 A lower user density (on average, three fewer users) is assumed.
-The optimal location and average WSR is given in Table \ref{tab:sim_params}.
-As shown in Fig. 2(h), this extends coverage from 66.27\% to 97.91\% of the cell.
-Scenario 3 as shown in Fig. 2(f) was designed to be difficult to extend coverage to the entire cell with a single RIS.
+The optimal location and average WSR are given in Table~\ref{tab:sim_params}.
+As shown in Table~\ref{tab:sim_params}, this extends coverage from 66.27\% to 97.91\% of the cell.
+Scenario~3, as shown in Fig.~2~(c), was designed to be difficult to extend coverage to the entire cell with a single RIS.
 The algorithm still derives a solution that covers regions shadowed by the major clusters and covers a portion of the region shadowed by the single wall obstacle (i.e., extends coverage to 97.21\% of the cell), with a similar WSR performance.